jest-community/eslint-plugin-jest/docs/rules/require-top-level-describe.md

 Jest allows you to organise your test files the way you want it.
 However, the more your codebase grows, the more it becomes hard to navigate in your test files.
-This rule makes sure that you provide at least a top-level describe block in your test file.
+This rule makes sure you provide at least a top-level `describe` block in your test file.

 ## Rule Details